designsoliman - Fotolia

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Traditional enterprise applications are designed for Windows PCs that store data locally and on network file shares.
 The most popular mobile devices run Apple iOS and Google Android, which means they're incompatible with Windows applications.
 They also have much less storage capacity than PCs and can't easily access network drives.

-Mobile cloud computing infrastructure acts as a bridge between the old and new ways of doing things.
+Mobile cloud computing architecture acts as a bridge between the old and new ways of doing things.
 In doing so, it enables workers to be productive from anywhere on any device.
 Some of the most important cloud technologies for mobile organizations include enterprise file sync and share (EFSS), mobile backend as a service (MBaaS) and desktop and application virtualization.